At some point, pet owners will likely find their dog scratching, itching, and gnawing at their coat as if the dog’s life depended on it.

 Zyrtec for Dogs

-Furthermore, Zyrtec can cause additional issues for dogs with kidney problems and liver problems.
-While your dog may no longer have symptoms of allergies, Zyrtec may exacerbate other issues much worse than itchy skin.
+Furthermore, Zyrtec can cause additional issues for dogs with kidney or liver problems.
+Although your dog may no longer have symptoms of allergies, Zyrtec may exacerbate other issues that are much worse than itchy skin.

 Hydroxyzine for Dogs

-Hydroxyzine is yet another antihistamine that has not been FDA approved, and yet, many veterinarians prescribe the drug to ease allergies in dogs.
+Hydroxyzine is yet another antihistamine that has not been FDA approved for animals, yet is prescribed by veterinarians to ease allergies in dogs.

 Hydroxyzine for dogs may effectively treat allergic reactions in some dogs, but can also cause the following adverse reactions: